Check out these articles

 Heart-shaped amulets and Ema (絵馬, votive plaques) are also available.
 In addition, there are 4 types of regular shuin (御朱印), and seasonal shuin stamps, so those who them should check these out as well.

-The entrance fee is 1,000 yen for adults and 500 yen for children for both daytime and evening viewing.
+Day and night are switched.
+Admission is 1,000 yen for adults and 500 yen for children for both the daytime and nighttime sessions, respectively.

 The Guardian Creatures of Mimurotoji Temple: Rabbits, Snakes, and Oxen